MSN: Multi-Style Network for Trajectory Prediction: Experiments

 \subsection{Qualitative Analysis}

 \textbf{a.
-Categorical Feature Visualization.} We visualize several sampled agents' $d$-dimension multi-style behavior features $F \in \mathbb{R}^{K_c \times d}$ to explore their distributions qualitatively.
+Categorical Feature Visualization.} We visualize several sampled agents' $d$-dimension multi-style behavior features $\bm{F} \in \mathbb{R}^{K_c \times d}$ to explore their distributions qualitatively.
 This distribution of behavior features for all predicted samples in the dataset can be viewed as a superposition of multiple feature distributions in each category.
 In other words, the difference in the distribution of behavior features of each category brings the multi-style prediction property.
-We use PCA to downscale these features to 2D or 3D to study their spatial distribution and distinguish the different categories in different colors.
-As shown in \FIG{fig_features}, all the features distribute on a low-dimensional manifold, and each category occupies a specific area in that manifold.
+We use PCA (Principal Components Analysis) to downscale these features to 2D or 3D to study their spatial distribution and distinguish the different categories in different colors.
+As shown in \FIG{fig_features}, all the features distribute on a low-dimensional manifold, and each category occupies a specific area.
 In other words, the classification strategy adaptively divides the whole feature space into $K_c$ ``sub-spaces'' according to their end-point plannings and interactive context.
 Even though we do not know what these ``styles'' real meanings are, \FIG{fig_features} demonstrates that agents' behavior styles could be adaptively classified with such a simple minimum distance measurement.
-The stylized generator will sample features from the corresponding latent distribution when generating predicted trajectories through the specific style channel.
-When generating multiple predictions, we can selectively refer to each stylized distribution prior, rather than by repeated random sampling from the only distribution as in most existing stochastic prediction models, which proves the efficiency of adaptive classification and the multi-style prediction strategy.
+The stylized generator samples feature from the corresponding latent distribution when forecasting trajectories through the specific style channel.
+When generating multiple predictions, we can selectively refer to each stylized distribution prior, rather than by repeated random sampling from the only distribution as in most existing stochastic methods.
+It proves the efficiency of adaptive classification and multi-style prediction.